 - Will work for toddlers, tweens, and teens.

-- It has six optional projection films, including a starry sky, underwater scene, universe, love, happy birthday, and deer.
+- It has six optional projection films, including a cosmic sky, underwater scene, universe, love, happy birthday, and lucky.

 - Not specifically made for toddlers.